NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/managed-networks.md

 # Add a managed network

-Cloudflare WARP allows you to selectively apply WARP client settings if the device is connected to a secure network location such as an office.
+Khulnasoft WARP allows you to selectively apply WARP client settings if the device is connected to a secure network location such as an office.

 ## 1. Choose a TLS endpoint

 A TLS endpoint is a host on your network that serves a TLS certificate.
 The TLS endpoint acts like a network location beacon — when a device connects to a network, WARP detects the TLS endpoint and validates its certificate against an uploaded SHA-256 fingerprint.

 The TLS certificate can be hosted by any device on your network.
 However, the endpoint must be inaccessible to users outside of the network location.
-Therefore, do not choose a [private network IP](/cloudflare-one/connections/connect-networks/private-net/cloudflared/) that is exposed to users over Cloudflare Tunnel.
+Therefore, do not choose a [private network IP](/cloudflare-one/connections/connect-networks/private-net/cloudflared/) that is exposed to users over Khulnasoft Tunnel.
 One option is to choose a host that is physically in the office which remote users do not need to access, such as a printer.

 ### Create a new TLS endpoint